How To Remove PCB Connectors - Northern Connectors

 Power cable connectors

-Power cable connectors have a small tab on the side that ensures they are locked in place.
-To separate the connector from its socket, squeeze the tab against the connector and pull it straight up from the socket.
 Some variants are extremely small and may break if you try to disconnect them by pulling the wires.
 You should try to pull on the body of the plug with tweezers, rocking it gently from side to side to ease out the release mechanism if necessary.

 Soldered connections

 Sometimes, when disconnecting components from a PCB, you may encounter wires that were not intended to be removed at all and are soldered into place.
-Use a soldering iron to remove these wires easily from the solder joints.
+Use a soldering iron to easily remove these wires from the solder joints.

 Soldering each connection can be a tricky process, so be sure to carry out this method carefully in order to prevent damage to the printed circuit board and connections.